Care instruction for our Cloth Nappies

 - PRE-RINSE - Once you have a load ready to wash, run a short cycle prior to the main wash with a half amount of detergent.
 This helps to remove heavy soil and prohibit build-up.
 Using a cycle that drains the dirty water away before the main wash is best.

-- DRY - AIR or LOW Tumble inserts - Do not tumble dry nappy covers, high temperatures can delaminate the waterproof outer, delaminate personalised screen printing and void your warranty.
-Inserts can be dried at any temperature and are less ridged after a tumble dry.
+- LINE DRY - AIR or LOW tumble dry inserts - Do not tumble dry nappy covers, high temperatures can delaminate the waterproof outer, delaminate personalised screen printing and void your warranty.

 - Do not exceed spin speed of 800RPM when washing shells, as this may damage and stretch the elastics.